Deerdama/console-zoo-laravel/readme.md

 2. **array** - Use array to pass a color as rgb: `['color' => [255, 0, 0], 'background' => [0, 0, 255]]`
 3. **integer** - You can pass the [ANSI color codes](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors) directly as int: `['color' => 1, 'background' => 4]`
 4. **mix** - If you want to take advantage of your IDE then you can always use the defined constants in *Zoo.php* directly `['color' => Zoo::RED_COLOR, 'background' => Zoo::BLUE_COLOR]`

+* Check the [Inline usage](#inline-usage) section for details about how to change colors only to some part of the text

 [Use the artisan command to preview the predefined colors...](#Display-Options)